Zaoldyeckk/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/README.md

 **PYNQ-Z2**:  Connect the board to the PC using a micro USB cable.
 Make sure that a jumper is connected to JTAG (between JP1_1 and JP1_2) to use the board in the development mode.
 Also, make sure that another jumper is placed between J9_2 and J9_3 to select USB as a power source.

+---

+## Lab Overviews

+### Lab1:

+This lab provides a basic introduction to high-level synthesis using the Vivado HLS tool flow.
+You will use Vivado HLS in GUI mode to create a project.
+You will simulate, synthesize, and implement the provided design.

+### Lab2:

+This lab introduces various techniques and directives which can be used in Vivado HLS to improve design performance.
+The design under consideration accepts an image in a (custom) RGB format, converts it to the Y’UV color space, applies a filter to the Y’UV image and converts it back to RGB.

+### Lab3:

+This lab introduces various techniques and directives which can be used in Vivado HLS to improve design performance as well as area and resource utilization.
+The design under consideration performs discrete cosine transformation (DCT) on an 8x8 block of data.

+### Lab4:

+This lab introduces a design flow to generate a IP-XACT adapter from a design using Vivado HLS and using the generated IP-XACT adapter in a processor system using IP Integrator in Vivado.